minhloi/dice/README.md

 ####2.
 Rules:

+- 1. Each player needs to select either attack, block or special before every roll.
-- 1. Each player will roll a dice, who have higher value will go first.
+- 2. Each player will roll a dice every turn.
-- 2. If both players rolled same value both get to reroll.
+- 3. If both players rolled same value both get to reroll.
-- 3. Every game each players allow to use maximum 2 times of special abilites.
+- 4. Every game each players allow to use maximum 2 times of special abilites.
-- 4. If the roll value is greater than defense, damage deal equal value minus defense.
+- 5. Whoever rolls a higer number gets an additional roll to roll for damage.
+- 6. If player chooses block, they deal half damage as well as receive half damage.
-- 5. If roll value equal defense, then dealt 1 damage.
+- 7. If player chooses attack, then they deal full damage and take full damage.
-- 6. If roll value less than defense, then dealt 0 damage.
-- 7. Player can't use block more than 3 times in a row.
+- 8. Player can't use block more than 3 times in a row.
-- 8. When player use block, damage is half when roll value greater than defense.
+- 9. When player uses his special and wins the roll afterwards, he gets to roll and additional second die for extra damage.
+- 10. When a players health drops to 0 or below he loses the game and the other player wins.

 ####3.
 Documents:
 All documents are located in Dice/document folder or see below: